Winnie the Pooh: The New Musical Adaptation: Chicago (2022)

 A production began playing at Mercury Theatre Chicago in Chicago for a limited 13-week run lasting from March 15 to June 12, 2022.

 Off-Broadway Revival (2022)

 The production returned to the Theatre Row Building in New York City for a limited 6-week run lasting from June 18 to July 31, 2022.

-National Tour (2022)
+US national tour (2022)

 In June 2022, a US touring production was announced.
-Performances began on September 16, 2022, at Irving Arts Center in Irving, Texas, and conclude May 7, 2023, at Marcus Center in Milwaukee, Wisconsin.
+Performances began on September 16, 2022, at Irving Arts Center in Irving, Texas and were originally set to conclude on May 7, 2023, at Marcus Center in Milwaukee, Wisconsin.
+However, the production went on hiatus, ending its run early on February 26, 2023, at North Carolina Blumenthal Performing Arts Center in Charlotte, North Carolina.

-London (2023)
+London and UK & Ireland tour (2023)

 In August 2022, a UK premiere was announced.
-Performances are set to begin Spring 2023 in London's Riverside Studios.
+Performances began on March 17, 2023 in London's Riverside Studios..
+The cast consisted of Benjamin Durham, Laura Bacon, Harry Boyd, Alex Cardall, Chloe Gentles, Lottie Grogan, and Robbie Noonan.
+Following the London run, the production toured the UK and Ireland until September 2023.

 Cast

 Musical numbers

 The show features songs from several Winnie the Pooh films, including Winnie the Pooh and the Honey Tree, Winnie the Pooh and the Blustery Day, The Tigger Movie, and Piglet's Big Movie; all songs were written by the Sherman Brothers, except where otherwise noted.